 History of the Laws of the Game

-All play within Section 1 will be in accordance with to the current FIFA Laws of the Game, AYSO National Rules and Regulations and these Section 1 Rules and Regulations.
+All play within Section 1 will be in accordance with to the current IFAB Laws of the Game, AYSO National Rules and Regulations and these Section 1 Rules and Regulations.

 Additional guidance for all Playoff games in Section 1.
-This guidance is in addition to the current FIFA Laws of the Game, AYSO National Rules and Regulations and Section 1 Rules and Regulations.
+This guidance is in addition to the current IFAB Laws of the Game, AYSO National Rules and Regulations and Section 1 Rules and Regulations.

-Section 1 EXTRA Program Guidelines for a competitive youth soccer program within AYSO Section 1.
+AYSO Section 1 Guidelines for EXTRA Program Play for a competitive youth soccer program within Section 1.

 On those rare occasions where scheduled Section 1 matches cannot be completed due to elements beyond anyone’s control, the outcomes of these matches are determined by this Section 1 policy.

 Certain weather conditions can pose risk proper planning assures that potential emergency situations are appropriately addressed.
 This document provides basic guidelines for AYSO volunteers and organizers in dealing with severe weather conditions.

 This is the official version of the AYSO Rules & Regulations.
 The National Rules & Regulations describe how AYSO conducts age specific programs and games including expectations for participation, details on team formation and registration requirements.